Disclosure: This post may contain affiliate links.

 No bake desserts are the best, and this no bake vegan cheesecake might be my favorite no bake recipe.
 The crust is made with nuts and maple syrup, and the filling is cashew-based, lightly sweetened and pairs perfectly with a fruit topping.

 Everyone loves no bake desserts, right?
 RIGHT.
 As much as I love regular cheesecake, it can sometimes feel a bit…heavy.
-This dairy free cheesecake is lighter but still very filling, perfectly sweet and very easy to prepare.
+This vegan cheesecake is lighter but still very filling, perfectly sweet and very easy to prepare.

 - It’s a no bake cheesecake recipe, making it fool-proof

 - The flavor and texture is incredible–smooth with a mild sweetness from the maple syrup

 - It’s even better when topped with an easy strawberry compote

 Walnuts and almonds: The crust of this cheesecake is nut-based, and I opted to use almonds and walnuts, though technically most nuts should be ok.
 If you are looking for a substitution, try pecans or macadamia nuts.

 Dates: Dates are crucial in many vegan no bake desserts because they act as a binder that holds everything together.
 Plus, they add some sweetness to the crust of this cheesecake.

 Maple syrup: Similar to the dates, the syrup is a form of sugar (which you need when making cheesecake!) and it helps to bind the nuts together and form the crust.